diaandrei/Movies-App-Front-End/README.md

 ## Live Demo

-You can test the application here: [Movies App Live Demo](https://moviesfrontend.azurewebsites.net/)
+You can test the application here: [Movies App](https://moviesfrontend.azurewebsites.net/)

 ---